Why Does An Inguinal Hernia Occur?

 An inguinal hernia will occur through weakening of abdominal muscles around the inguinal canal allowing the pressure of internal organs to create a swelling or lump in the groin.
 The inguinal canal is a passageway between the abdomen and the genitals that is much larger in men than women.
 As a result this condition is far more common in males.

 You will see or feel a lump or swelling under the skin that may be uncomfortable, painful and sensitive to the touch.
 The swelling will often disappear completely when you lie down, as the ‘contents’ of the hernia sac slip back through the hole into the abdomen.
-Sometimes there is hardly any swelling to see, but you may be conscious of a strange feeling in the groin when you are standing or walking for any period of time.
+In some cases there may be no visible signs of swelling, but you may be conscious of a strange feeling in the groin when you are standing or walking for any period of time.

 - Pain from coughing, during physical activity